jakelime/pptmaker/readme.md

 1. Download latest python3.10 stable from [PSF](https://www.python.org/downloads/)

-1. Install locally for single user, modify path variable
+1. Install locally for single user, select `modify path variable`

 1. Use powershell(`pwsh`) or commandprompt(`cmd.exe`).
 Commands may differ but concept is the same